The benefits of tea don't stop at the brew alone! There are actually plenty of uses for used tea leaves!

 - In both China and Japan the chagra is often placed on top of small burners (for example the ones used to burn essential oils).
 The soft flame of the candle will help gently heat the tea leaves, producing a steady, pleasant scent of the now roasted tea leaf.

-- Put the tea leaves in your plant soil.
+- Compost!
+Put the tea leaves in your plant soil.
 The nutrients will get absorbed by the soil and work as a natural fertilizer.
 This one can be done without drying the tea leaves beforehand.
-Just use your fresh after-brew tea leaf!
+Just use your fresh post-brew leaves!

 If you are using the leaves for aromatic purposes you may want to use a tea that has a prominent scent.
 Some of our personal favorites are our Award Winning Jasmine Dragon Pearls Green Tea, Ya Shi Xiang Dan Cong Oolong, Organic Jinhao Black Tea.
 We especially enjoy the scent of some Genmaicha chagra on an oil burner!